near/stakewars-iv/README.md

 ## 4. StatelessNet status

+#### February 14th, 2024
+Bug bounty program is now **LIVE** as of February 14th, 2024.
+To avoid dupilicate reports, participants are recommended to check out [reported issues in stakewars-iv repository with reward-program-bug-bounty label](https://github.com/near/stakewars-iv/issues) and [reported issues with stateless-validation label](https://github.com/near/nearcore/labels/A-stateless-validation) in nearcore repository.

 #### February 12th, 2024

 * Fixed issue related to 35% missed chunks for all validator.
 Now there are 0% missed chunks for zero tx load